How to Type Yourself on the Enneagram Without Relying on a Test

 The Enneagram is the most powerful tool I have come across to implement personal change.
 Working with an Enneagram specialist can help you get clear on how to do the work of your Enneagram type.
 My goal is for my clients to walk away from sessions feeling more in touch with their self-worth and more confident in their ability to give themselves what they need.
 Learn more about working with Hanna using the Enneagram in therapy or coaching here.

-The first step to working together is to schedule a free 20 minute phone consultation.
+The first step to working together is to schedule a free 20 minute consultation.
 Investing your time, money, and emotional energy into therapy or coaching is a big deal.
 It’s an investment in yourself and your wellbeing.
 It’s important that you make this investment with trust and confidence that working together is a good fit.
-This is why I offer a 20 minute phone consultation.
+This is why I offer a 20 minute consultation.
 During this time we can identify your needs and answer any questions that you have about working together.

 Hanna Woody is a Licensed Clinical Mental Health Counselor in Asheville, North Carolina.
 She has over 12 years of professional counseling experience and specializes in breaking cycles of intergenerational trauma, childhood trauma, and the Enneagram.
 Certified in the Embodiment Tradition, she has over 150 hours of training and teaching experience.
 Hanna is in private practice and provides online mental health therapy, Enneagram coaching, and Enneagram training.